Conference Program

 -

-Prof. Joseph Doyle, Department of Infectious Diseases, The Alfred and Monash University
+Prof. Joseph Doyle - Professor of Infectious Diseases, Monash Health

 -

-Mr Abe Ropitini, Executive Director of Population Health, Victorian Aboriginal Community Controlled Health Organisation (VACCHO)
+Mr Abe Ropitini - Executive Director - Population Health, Victorian Aboriginal Community Controlled Health Organisation (VACCHO)

 -

-Catherine Hughes AM, Founder and Executive Director of the Immunisation Foundation of Australia (IFA)
+Ms Catherine Hughes AM - Founder and Executive Director, Immunisation Foundation of Australia (IFA)

 -

-Dr. Nadia Totounji, Centre for Infectious Diseases and Microbiology, Public Health
+Dr Nadia Toutounji - Postdoctoral Fellow, Centre for Infectious Diseases and Microbiology - Public Health

 Room: Medallion Room